 The National Girls Collaborative Project™ (NGCP) strives to disseminate project findings, successes and lessons learned in order to raise awareness about the project and contribute to the knowledge base in the field of gender equity in STEM.
 Monthly e-newsletter available.

 Texas Girls Collaborative Project (TXGCP) leads the dissemination of STEM best practices and informal curriculum across Texas.
-Dr. Tricia Berry, who is the Director of the Women in Engineering program at the University of Texas at serves as collaborative lead for this website.

 Volunteer/Donate to contribute to the Austin Branch’s support of Girls in STEM

 - EYH http://www.eyhn.org/